iLays1/uml/README.md

 Afterthat the page is up to date.
 Just git push to github pages or sth

+# Script parameters
+The scripts have a few parameters (they are actually consts defined at the top of the script files).
+Most of them are only for debug or when there are scraping error, but the `GET_FIRST_MINIJAM_IN_API` const is actually quite important.
+You should give [script_parameters.md](script_parameters.md) a read

 If you have any other questions dm me on Discord.
-My user name is triplecubes
+My user name is `triplecubes`

 # LICENSE
 Unofficial Mini Jam Leaderboard is under the MIT license.
-Check [LICENSE](LICENSE) for full information.
+Check [LICENSE](LICENSE) for full information

 # THIRD PARTY LICENSES
 ## jsdom